 - EASY TO APPLY: Simply put the frosted side down, then use a heat press machine to press it at a temperature of 284-320 degree Fahrenheit for about 10 seconds.
 Peel off the protective film after it fully cools down.
 Every letter is already cut for you, don't need to cut anymore, simple for DIY beginners and professionals to apply.

-- PERFECT SIZE: Each heat transfer iron on number is about 3 inch tall (red color), ensuring every number can be seen clearly even from a distance.
+- PERFECT SIZE: Each heat transfer iron on number is about 8 inch tall (black color), ensuring every number can be seen clearly even from a distance.
 Suitable for sports shirts, jerseys or for your casual clothing.

 - WIDE USE: These iron on letters are perfect for football jerseys, athletic jerseys, basketball shirts, baseball jerseys, t-shirts, sportswear, team cloth number, DIY shirts, uniforms, and other fabrics, allowing your team members to have their unique jersey numbers.
 The perfect way to classify team roles and enhance team spirit!